 PTSD Car Accident Compensation

 PTSD car accident compensation is on the rise in the USA as it becomes increasingly recognized as significant trauma.
 In 2019 15% of all auto accident compensation claims contained an element of Post Traumatic Stress Disorder.
-Due to the increased frequency and risks of harm associated with car accidents, they’ve become one of the leading causes of PTSD in the United States.
+Due to the increased frequency and risks of harm associated with car accidents, they’ve become one of the leading causes of PTSD in the United States requiring significant treatment and mental health rehabilitation, often from one of the Worlds Best Rehabs on an in-patient residential basis.

 Risk of PTSD After a Car Accident